 Check out the sites below for ideas, tips and leads for your next reading:

--this is great for finding the full list of titles in a series.
+Fantastic Fiction is a great site for finding the full list of titles in a series.
 You can search by author, book title or series title.
-It also provides author recommendations on other authors - an interesting way to find out what influences or pleases your favourite writers!
+It also provides author recommendations on other authors – an interesting way to find out what influences or pleases your favourite writers!

 The three websites below are great resources for fiction too, but their very well-developed non-fiction guidance is a rare strength.